MicrosoftDocs/AdaptiveCards/AdaptiveCards/display/GettingStarted.md

 1. **Add a renderer library** - add a reference to a renderer library appropriate to your application.
 2. **Create an instance** - of the renderer configured with your app's style, and with action event handlers
-3. **Render your card** -ask the renderer to render a card to your UI framework
+3. **Render your card** - ask the renderer to render a card to your UI framework

 ## Add a renderer
-In the adaptive cards Github repo we have implemented a number of renderers that target various environments.
+In the adaptive cards GitHub repo, we have implemented a number of renderers that target various environments.

 * Android native
 * iOS native
-* Html in browser
+* Html client-side
-* Html server side
+* Html server-side
 * Xamarin Forms
-  * iOs
+  * iOS
   * Android
   * Windows
-* UWP Windows/Xaml
+* Windows UWP (XAML)
-* WPF Windows/Xaml
+* Windows WPF (XAML)
 * Image renderer